danielshaya/reactivejournal/README.md

 The Consumer, rather than subscribing directly to the FastProducer, subscribes to `RxPlayer`.
-Note that `RxPlayer.play` returns an `Obserable` as there is no need for it to handle back pressure because bakc pressure has already been applied using `RxJournal` as the buffer.
+Note that `RxPlayer.play` returns an `Obserable` as there is no need for it to handle back pressure because bakc pressure has already been applied using `ReactiveJournal` as the buffer.

 Lets look at the problems `BackpressureStrategy.MISSING` and see how they are solved.

-* Even if the program crashes everything written to RxJournal is safe.
+* Even if the program crashes everything written to ReactiveJournal is safe.
 The events will be stored to disk and you can just restart the program and carry on consuming the queue at the point you crashed.
 If there is a OS/Machine level issue it is possible that a few messages might get lost that are waiting to be written to disk.
     If that is a problem you should make sure that replication is setup on your system.
-* There is no in-memory buffer so there is no need to run with extra heap memory and the program certainly won't run out memory because of `RxJournal`.
+* There is no in-memory buffer so there is no need to run with extra heap memory and the program certainly won't run out memory because of `ReactiveJournal`.
 * When you call `RxPlayer.play` one of the the options is `using`.
 This allows you to pass in the object that will be used for every event.
 This means that no new objects will be allocated even if you have millions of items in your stream.
 (Of course if you want to hole a reference to the